 6.3.aa80.1.3 When Generated

-The primitive is generated by the SME at an AP to request the sending of a TXOP Advertisement to another AP indicated by PeerMACAddress(#2197).
+The primitive is generated by the SME at an AP to request the sending of an HCCA TXOP Advertisement Public Action frame or Protected HCCA TXOP Advertisement Protected Dual of Public Action frame to the AP indicated by PeerMACAddress(#2197).

 6.3.aa80.1.4 Effect of Receipt

-On receipt of this primitive, the MLME constructs a TXOP Advertisement Public Action frame.
+On receipt of this primitive, the MLME constructs a TXOP Advertisement Public Action frame if the Protected parameter is false, or constructs a Protected TXOP Advertisement Protected Dual of Public Action frame if the Protected parameter is true.
 The AP then attempts to transmit this frame to the AP indicated by PeerMACAddress(#2197).

 6.3.aa80.2 MLME-TXOPADVERTISEMENT.confirm